Biden brings confidence to New Hampshire, as 2020 rivals close in

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-CONCORD, UNITED STATES: Democrat Joe Biden strode into New Hampshire´s state house Friday like he owned the place, back-slapping officials and insisting he has broad voter support as he ramps up his bid to challenge President Donald Trump in 2020.
+CONCORD, United States: Democrat Joe Biden strode into New Hampshire’s state house on Friday like he owned the place, back-slapping officials and insisting he has broad voter support as he ramps up his bid to challenge President Donald Trump in 2020.

 Biden has struggled to retain the frontrunner status that he claimed when he entered the crowded Democratic field in April.